 Step 2 of the writing process: Planning and outlining

-Plan the structure of your work before doing the actual writing; use a logical structure for academic writing or an essay outline for essays.2
+Plan the structure of your work before doing the actual writing; use a logical structure for academic writing or an essay outline for academic essays.

 An outline helps you focus and organize your ideas in a structured and easy-to-understand way.
 You can use numbers or bullet points.